WTCSC/binary-calculator-Cholmes303/README.md

 Your solution will be tested against various test cases including edge cases, invalid inputs, and all four arithmetic operations.

  -->

+ # Binary Calculator

+This project is a binary calculator.
+The code works by having three given arguemnts, the first two being numbers in binary notation, and additionally one of the four operations (addition, subtraction, multiplication, and division).
+Once these inputs are given an output of the calculated binary number will be given, however there are exceptions to this calculator.
+This calculator operates in 8 bits meaning it will not given a negative or output greater than 255.
+Furthermore, if any number is not given in binay notation or the second number is zero and being divided, the calculator will return "Error" or "Nan".